dmd-program/art-design-course-resources/products-services-ux.md

       * Themes and insights
       * [Affinity Maps](https://www.nngroup.com/articles/affinity-diagram/): A workshop-style method for organizing research findings and design ideas.
       * Competitor testing \(notes taken while critically examining existing tools\)
-      * [Journey Maps](https://www.nngroup.com/articles/journey-mapping-101/): What happens during the user's experience from awareness to desired outcome?
       * [Empathy Maps](https://www.nngroup.com/articles/empathy-mapping/): What does a hypothetical user feel, think, say, and do?
 Who are they?
       * [Personas](https://www.nngroup.com/articles/persona/): Imagining specific hypothetical user biographies.
           * Counterpoint: [Are personas a useful tool?](https://www.thefountaininstitute.com/blog/skepticism-and-ux-personas)
           * Focus on user needs not their biographical identities.
+      * [Journey Maps](https://www.nngroup.com/articles/journey-mapping-101/): What happens during the user's experience from awareness to desired outcome? \(Includes activities outside of the digital app experience\)
     * To *explore* a problem
       * [Card sorting](https://careerfoundry.com/en/blog/ux-design/what-is-card-sorting/)
-      * [User Flows](https://www.digitalnatives.hu/blog/user-journey-vs-user-flow/): A flowchart depicting a subsection of the larger user journey, focusing specifically on the use of the software or tool.
+      * [User Flows](https://www.interaction-design.org/literature/topics/user-flows): A flowchart depicting a subsection of the larger user journey, focusing specifically on the use of the software or tool.
+        * Recommended Flowchart tools:
+          * [FigJam](https://www.figma.com/figjam/) — Easy and powerful whiteboard app within Figma
+          * [Excalidraw](https://excalidraw.com/) — Simple app for flowcharts and wireframes, featuring a hand-drawn aesthetic.
+          * [Miro](https://miro.com/) — Another digital whiteboard app
+          * Post-its and paper!
       * Low-fidelity prototyping \(paper or digital wireframes in Figma etc.\)
   * Branding
+    * Your project may or may not include high-fidelity designs; focusing on simple wireframes, user analysis, and functionality can be sufficient for a UX project.
+But if you are going to develop aesthetic visual designs, you might consider the brand's core values and messaging at this stage alongside your product's functional design.
     * For branding projects, complete a [branding research document](/branding-research-doc.md).
     * [*Designing Brand Identity*](https://ebookcentral.proquest.com/lib/pensu/reader.action?docID=5014629) by Alina Wheeler and Debbie Millman \(PSU Library eBook\)
     * [ Guide to Successful Bran Positioning in Your Market](https://blog.hubspot.com/sales/brand-positioning-strategy)